sugar-lang/lang-dryad/README.md

     		System.out.println(c); //50

 The *IntContainer* class extends that Interface, so its instances can be used wherever a regular *int* could be.
 If it is placed in an expression where an *int* is expected, the instance itself is replaced by the result of its *intValue()* method.

+**Please see the [example project](https://github.com/thewilli/lang-dryad/tree/master/case-studies/dryad/src) for additional use cases.**